Japan, China to coordinate on IMF efforts on euro zone

 "We can expect some sort of request from the IMF to those including the United States, Japan and China.
 We agreed that Japan and China will coordinate closely and will jointly respond to IMF."

-The IMF is seeking to raise $600 billion in new resources to help deal wit the euro zone debt crisis but countries outside of the 17-country euro bloc want to see its members stump up more money before they commit additional resources to the IMF.
+The IMF is seeking to raise $600 billion (378 billion pound) in new resources to help deal wit the euro zone debt crisis but countries outside of the 17-country euro bloc want to see its members stump up more money before they commit additional resources to the IMF.

 Azumi said the two sides did not discuss the specific size of any funding support for the IMF although a Japanese finance ministry official said Tokyo was willing to commit a "sizeable" amount.